Keyboard shortcuts

 Config Templates

-demo config-template
+demo generate-template

-demo config-template --output app_config.example.toml --schema schemas/myapp.schema.json
+demo generate-template --output app_config.example.toml --schema schemas/myapp.schema.json

 Generate root and section JSON Schemas:

-demo config-schema
+demo generate-schema

 Validate the complete runtime config tree:

-demo config-validate
+demo validate-config

-Generated editor schemas intentionally avoid required-field diagnostics for split files. config-validate loads includes, applies defaults, and runs final confique validation, including validators declared with #[config(validate = Self::validate)].
+Generated editor schemas intentionally avoid required-field diagnostics for split files. validate-config loads includes, applies defaults, and runs final confique validation, including validators declared with #[config(validate = Self::validate)].
 Generated *.schema.json files remain for IDE completion and basic editor checks, not field value legality.
 It prints Configuration is ok when validation succeeds.

 Shell Completions